-Lennox mini split systems are a great way to provide compact, yet powerful temperature control for your home.
-Some models are built for air conditioning only, while heat pump models can offer both heating and cooling.
+Lennox mini-split systems are a great way to provide compact, yet powerful temperature control for your home.
+Some models are built for air conditioning only, while heat pump models can deliver both heating and cooling.

-But no piece of HVAC equipment is flawless.
-There’s always a risk your mini split could malfunction.
-To find out what happened, you should locate where the mini split error codes are displayed.
-Understanding what these codes mean can help ensure fast mini split repair, especially if professional help is needed.
+But no ductless mini-split is flawless.
+There’s always a possibility your mini-split could malfunction.
+To identify what is malfunctioning, you’ll want to locate where the mini-split error codes are displayed.
+Knowing what these codes mean can help ensure fast mini-split repair, especially if professional help is needed.

-What any code means will ultimately rely on the specific model of your mini split system.
-You can review your manual to find a guide for what each code means.
-You can also trust the HVAC pros at Controlled Comfort HVAC Inc. Our technicians are trained to learn these codes in order to ensure prompt mini split repair in Carpentersville.
+What any code means will ultimately depend on the specific model of your mini-split system.
+You can consult your manual to find a guide for what each code means.
+You can also contact the HVAC pros at Controlled Comfort HVAC.
+Our technicians are trained to learn these codes in order to deliver prompt mini-split repair in Carpentersville.
 Give us a call at 224-412-8308 to schedule an appointment.

-While error codes will differ from model to model, there are some codes you’ll be more likely to see.
-To learn what your error code may mean, ask yourself the following:
+While error codes may differ from model to model, there are some codes you’ll be more likely to encounter.
+To determine what your error code can mean, ask yourself the following:

-- Are there clear signs of what malfunctioned?
-A strange noise coming from an important component, for example.
+Are there additional signs of what malfunctioned?
+A loud noise coming from an important component, for example.

 E1 – Indoor / Outdoor Unit Communication

-In general, an E1 error code means that communication between the mini split system’s indoor and outdoor units has been disrupted.
-It may be experiencing intermittent connection problems or have failed entirely.
-When the indoor and outdoor units can’t communicate with one another, it will be unable to properly balance indoor temperatures.
+In general, an E1 error code means that communication between the mini-split system’s indoor and outdoor units has been hampered.
+It might be struggling with intermittent connection issues or have failed entirely.
+When the indoor and outdoor units can’t communicate with one another, it will not be able to properly balance indoor temperatures.

 E5 – Voltage Protection or Temperature Sensor Error

-If you own a mini split heat pump, an E5 error can stand for a problem with the system’s voltage.
-A repair technician from Controlled Comfort HVAC Inc may refer to it as overcurrent protection.
-Both very high or low voltage can create this error code.
+If you own a mini-split heat pump, an E5 error can refer to a problem with the system’s voltage.
+A repair technician from Controlled Comfort HVAC may refer to it as overcurrent protection.
+Both very high or low voltage can produce this error code.

-For mini split air conditioners, this code can also stand for voltage issues.
+For mini-split air conditioners, this code may also indicate voltage issues.
 In other cases, it’s pointing you to a circuit problem with the outdoor temperature sensor.

 E6 – Indoor / Outdoor Unit Communication